CameronTurner/Particle_SMS_Send_Read/README.md

     9999,newnumber,+61400000000

 ## Before Flashing to your device
-Remember to change the 3 user specified variables toward the top of the share-sms.ino file before flashing to your device
+Remember to change the 3 user specified variables toward the top of the readsms.ino file before flashing to your device

-    STARTUP(cellular_credentials_set("telstra.extranet", "", "", NULL));
+   1. STARTUP(cellular_credentials_set("telstra.extranet", "", "", NULL));
-    String alertNumber = "+614xxxxxxxx";
+   2. String alertNumber = "+614xxxxxxxx";
-    String userCode = "1234";
+   3. String userCode = "1234";

 ## What would I do, if given more time?
 Or.. love for someone else to branch fixes for?? ;)